arunnura123/Data_centric_AI/README.md

 3. Observations

-      - A combination of these techniques may result in better augmentation ( by varying distribution ) of training data
+      - A combination of these techniques appear to  result in better augmentation ( by varying distribution ) of training data